emiresenov/jaxpi/README.md

-## Briefly on changes for inverse RC fork
+## Briefly on changes for inverse-DR fork

 Changes are minimal (40 lines) and do not change the core functionality of the library, see them in [this commit](https://github.com/emiresenov/jaxpi/commit/1f91bea646e6b9624ddaaf6a11553197974bd74e).
-These include
+These include:
 - An inverse PINN class where the user enters their inverse parameters in the config of their example.
 - Added tiny grad norm clipping to fix a div by zero issue that we encountered for certain examples.
 - Support for LBFGS optimizer (https://github.com/google/flax/pull/4471), which was not used in the results but only for experimentation.
 - A subnet architecture for temperature-dependent examples.

-⬇️⬇️⬇️ **Original doc continues down below** ⬇️⬇️⬇️
+⬇️⬇️⬇️ **original doc continues down below** ⬇️⬇️⬇️

 # JAX-PI